Ali-Mirghafouri/gatsby-netlify-articles/src/pages/article/2021-11-17-prs-funds-delivered-mixed-performance-in-2015.md

 ---
 templateKey: article-post
 author: Maxine Yong
-title: PRS funds delivered mixed performance in 2015
+title: PRS Funds Delivered Mixed Performance in 2015
 date: 2016-01-05T03:01:06.200Z
 description: THIS year has seen mixed performance from PRS funds across all categories due to various challenges in the local and global economy.
 These